Setting Up a Jira Zendesk Integration Bidirectionally

 Continue with the Visual Mode

-To get started with the visual mode, select it and click on “Next”.
-The Visual mode gives you a straightforward interface that many people find easier to work with than scripting.
-It also lets you configure things once, instead of separately for each side of the connection.
+The Visual mode gives you a straightforward interface that many people find easier to work with than outright scripting.

 initiate zendesk to jira connection

-If you want to use the Visual mode you’ll need to verify that you have access to the other side of the connection.
+To verify that you have access to the other side of the connection, click “Verify admin access”.

 verify admin access exalate integration

 Click “Accept” to allow access.
-You’ll then be taken back to the other window where you’ll see your verification confirmed.
+You’ll then be taken back to the other window, where you’ll see your confirmation of your verification.

 Next, there’s a brief wait while Exalate tries to establish a connection.
 After a while, you can click the green “Configure Sync” button to configure your connection.